-Your dream beach vacation is RIGHT around the corner and you’ve found yourself twiddling your thumbs, simply waiting for the day to arrive.
+If you’re reading this, your dream beach vacation is RIGHT around the corner.
+You may find yourself twiddling your thumbs and simply waiting for the day to arrive.

-Luckily, we’ve put together a list of productive (and fun) things you can do in the meantime!
-It will make the time go faster and you will be happy you take care of it all in advance.
+Lucky for you, we’ve put together a list of productive (and fun!) things you can do while you wait for the day to arrive!
+These will make the time go faster and plus, you’ll be happy you took care of it all in advance.

 What To Do 100 Days Before Your Beach Vacation